-1. Central Administration will make the necessary payroll deductions and make remissions on behalf of the employees and the Association.
+1. Central Administration will ensure the necessary payroll deductions and remissions on behalf of the employees and the Association are made.
 This is done in accordance with relevant legislation.
-Each employee will be given a payroll stub which contains the deductions made.
+Each employee will receive an ESOE (Electronic Statement of Earnings) to their work email account which contains the deductions made.